Paul graduated from university in 1987. He has done a variety of jobs, including librarian and researcher. He currently

 I will admit, like Socrates and Aristotle and Plato and some other philosophers, that there are instances where the death penalty would seem appropriate.— Jack Kevorkian

 Death Penalty Pros

 - It is quick, painless, and humane.
 The methods of execution have gradually become more humane over the years, so the argument that the death penalty is cruel and unusual is not valid.

 - The legal system constantly evolves to maximize justice.
-Just because it is feasible that a wrong decision could be made by the legal system, it doesn’t mean that the death penalty is wrong.
-Every effort is made in the US to give death row prisoners opportunities to challenge decisions.
+Just because it is feasible that a wrong decision could be made by the legal system doesn’t mean that the death penalty is wrong.
+Every effort is made in the US to give death row prisoners opportunities to challenge the court's decisions.
 Modern methods of crime detection, such as DNA testing, also give greater certainty of guilt than existed in the past.

 - It appeases the victims or victims' families.
 The death penalty can provide families of victims with some closure, which may help them to deal with their suffering.

 - Without the death penalty, some criminals would continue to commit crimes.
 It deters prisoners who are already serving life sentences in jail from committing more serious offenses.